Graf–Seles rivalry: History

 Graf won eight of nine majors before Seles won her first.
-Seles surpassed Graf as the No. 1 player in March 1991, and won seven of eight grand slam titles during the period of 1991–1993.
+Seles surpassed Graf as the No. 1 player in March 1991, and won seven of nine grand slam titles during the period of 1991–1993.
 The two traded the number one ranking through the summer of 1991 before Seles consolidated her hold on the top spot.
 Graf in the end did recapture the No. 1 ranking from Seles in June 1993, after Seles was forced out of the sport due to her stabbing.